onzfonz/comp227/src/content/3/en/part3c.md

 ![WebStorm process console](../../images/3/custom/process_console.png)

-Remember that the application shouldn't be running in another console, otherwise the port will already be in use.
+> **Remember:** the application shouldn't be running in another console, otherwise the port will already be in use.

 Below you can see a screenshot where the code execution has been paused in the middle of saving a new task:

 ![WebStorm screenshot of execution at a breakpoint](../../images/3/36x.png)

 The execution stopped at the **breakpoint** in line 81.
-On the line itself and in the code, you see in light gray some of the values of different variables, like the value of the task variable.
+On the line itself and in the code, you can see some of the values of different variables.
+For example, at the end of line 77 in light gray, you can see the value of `body.important` is *`false`*.
-In the window below you can see the value of the `tasks` variable, as well as the value of all of the variables and objects that you can inspect.
+On line 81 you can also see the value of `task`.
+To see the current values of all of the pertinent variables and objects at the point of executing line 81, you want to look in the Debugger Pane at the bottom of WebStorm.
+For example, you can see what the value of `tasks` is just before it changes.

 In the Debugger Console, you can type in values just like you did before in the developer tools console.
 The Debugger Console is great as you can type out code to see what values would be as you are writing the code.